auth0/docs/articles/api-auth/intro.md

 - The `audience` request parameter has been introduced.
 This denotes the target API for which the token should be issued.
 - The `response_type` request parameter indicates whether we want to receive both an Access Token and ID Token.
 If using `response_type=id_token`, we will return only an ID Token.
 - Refresh Tokens are not allowed.
 [Use `prompt=none` instead](/api-auth/tutorials/silent-authentication).
 - The `nonce` request parameter must be a [cryptographically secure random string](/api-auth/tutorials/nonce).
-After validating the ID Token, the client must [validate the nonce to mitigate replay attacks](/api-auth/tutorials/nonce).
+After validating the ID Token, the application must [validate the nonce to mitigate replay attacks](/api-auth/tutorials/nonce).
 Requests made without a `nonce` parameter will be rejected.
 - The returned Access Token is a [JWT](/jwt), valid for calling the [/userinfo endpoint](/api/authentication#get-user-info) and the API specified by the `audience` parameter.
 - ID Tokens will be signed asymmetrically using `RS256`.